codegoalie/disney-blog/content/posts/2020-dvc-lifetime-cost.md

 +++
-title = "The numbers you need to see before buying DVC" description = "This spreadsheet shows the real costs and savings of your entire DVC contract" date = 2020-02-22T07:02:18-05:00 categories = ["DVC"] tags = ["pricing", ""]
+title = "How much does DVC actually cost?" description = "This spreadsheet shows the full costs and savings of your entire DVC contract" date = 2020-02-22T07:02:18-05:00 categories = ["DVC"] tags = ["pricing", ""]